 The PRSNTB[3:0]# pins are used to detect an OCP 3.0 NIC card insertion and removal event.
 The card type detection is described in Section 3.5.
-Through the use of in-band signaling, the PCIe link may be enabled to periodically train when a card is plugged in.
+Using in-band signaling, the PCle link may be enabled to periodically train when a card is plugged in.
 Similarly, the signals may be used to detect a card removal.
 The card type is determined by querying the FRU data over the SMBus.

-At the time of this writing, the DSP0222 Network Controller Sideband Interface (NC-SI) Specification does not define a mechanism to discover hot-plug support.
+At the time of this writing, the DSP0222 Network Controller Sideband Interface (NC-SI) Specification 1.1 and 1.2 does not define a mechanism to discover hot-plug support.
 Future work is needed for supporting this feature on NCSI over RBT interfaces.